Kiu kiu

 Kiu kiu or qiu qiu is a game of dominoes popular in Indonesia related to pai gow.
 It may also be referred to as 99 domino poker.

 It is played using a set of (28) double-six dominoes, which in Indonesia typically take the form of small cards, which are discarded after a few games as they show signs of wear.

 Players are typically required to pay a fixed ante into a pot, and are then dealt three domino cards.
 After evaluating their cards each player in turn may either bet (if there is no previous bettor), call (if there is a previous bettor), raise (if there is a previous bettor), or fold.

 If there was only one bettor in the first round, the game ends and the bettor takes the pot without showing his cards.
 Otherwise all players who did not fold are dealt a fourth card, following which there is a second and final round of betting.
 Both the first and second rounds of betting are typically subject to limits, with a higher limit for the second round.

 After the final round of betting, then each player who did not fold must in turn expose his cards and declare his hand.
 The player with the highest hand takes the pot.

-Cards are formed into pairs where the pips on each pair are summed, and only the last unit's digit is considered (a pip total of 23 becomes 3, 19 becomes 9).
-The highest pair possible is therefore a 9 (or 'kiu').
+The four cards are formed into two pairs where the pips on each pair are summed, and only the last unit's digit is considered.
+For example, a pair of 6-6 and 6-5 has a pip total of 23, so the value becomes 3, or a pair of 6-4 and 5-4 has a pip total of 19, so the value becomes 9 (or 'kiu').
 Pairs are compared such that the higher pair is compared first, and then the second pair.
+So this example would be a kiu-3 and not a 3-kiu.
+The highest pair formation possible is therefore a kiu-kiu (9-9).

 There are three special hands ranking above a pair of nines, from highest: